laodai88/WhoColor/README.md

 # whoCOLOR
 The whoCOLOR userscript colors Wikipedia articles based on by-word authorship.

+**NEW**: We are currently working on a new API for the colored markup´etc. that the userscript consumes (see the "dev" branch for now). this includes providing new server-side components in Python instead of PHP and an updated userscript.
+This will become the main branch soon, deprecating the current PHP version.

 Take a look at http://f-squared.org/whovisual/ for more information.

 ## License